Keisuke043/fortranCFD/DOCS/README.md

-## Governing Equations for combustion
+## Governing Equations for Combustion

 This simulation code solves the fully compressible Navier-Stocks equations with energy and species conservation equations are considered in the governing equations.